admin-shell-io/word2asciidoc/README.md

 Common manual tasks include:

+- **Ordering Image reference ID's**: All figures must be reference id, followed by title then image.
+This is sometimes not the case, and needs manual fixing.
 - **Table of Contents**: Remove or adjust the placement.
 - **Document Attributes**: Set up necessary AsciiDoc attributes at the beginning of the file.
 - **Table Formatting**: Ensure tables have headers and are formatted correctly.